petrmiculek/Face_Presentation_Attack_Detection/notes.md

 * verify evaluation runs with unified load_model #DONE#

 * do transforms in DataLoader #DONE#
-  * now that transforms run inside the dataloader, rerun benchmark for training speed w.r.t. batch size and number of workers
+  * rerun benchmark for training speed w.r.t. batch size and number of workers - also needs model fw-bw pass, as that is a bottleneck

 * code saves the model on min val loss, but best epoch stats based on highest val accu

+* before running mass-generation of explanations, the evaluate-script needs argparsing

+* changing paths to the dataset is tricky in:
+  * loading a dataset through the datasets.csv already says, where the dataset paths are located.
+Even when changing the 'dataset_lists' path in dataset_base, if the datasets.csv point to the original directory, nothing changes and old data paths are used.
+  * where are paths absolute and where relative: **TODO**
+    * dataset_base.py: dataset_lists
+    * dataset_split.py: dataset_root
+    * dataset_lists/datasets.csv ->
+    * dataset_lists/dataset_xyz.csv -> abs path to sample

 * lime:
   * just call it #DONE#
   * generate many
-  *
+  * model's certainty does not come into play at all

 * many-run script can create run_x.sh files + finished files

 ############################## HOT

-* input size of EfficientNet_V2S is 384x384, whereas Resnet has 224x224
+* input size of EfficientNet_v2_s is 384x384, whereas Resnet has 224x224
   * transforms=partial(
     ImageClassification,
     crop_size=384,